-Council in order to continue to serve as a well-managed government.
-The City of Richmond's Debt Policies have not been updated since 2012 and a number of accounting and budgeting practices have changed since that time which would significantly impact the Debt Management Policies.
+Debt Policies have not been updated since 2012 and a number of accounting and budgeting practices have changed since that time which would significantly impact the Debt Management Policies.
 Likewise, the City's Fund Balance Policy has not been changed since 2012, while a number of budgeting practices have changed in recent years.
+Finance staff have been working with City Council staff in revisiting the Fund Balance Policy, which will separately be addressed by resolution in the near future.

-The City's Policies establish parameters for the planning, issuance, and management of various types of debt.
-The strengthening of the Fund Balance Policies provides a prudent level of resources for any unforeseen challenges the City may face in the future.
-Recommended revisions to the policies will bring the City more in line with policies adopted by peer communities, and in line with the measurements of the three national rating agencies.
+The City's Debt Policy establishes parameters for the planning, issuance, and management of various types of debt.
+Recommended revisions to the Policy will bring the City more in line with policies adopted by peer communities, and in line with the measurements of the three national rating agencies.
 The recommended policies are contrasted below with the existing policies.